-If you want to go through other games Tate played, here’s the full list of them on ChessGames.
+If you want to go through other games Tate played, refer to the list of Emory Tate’s best chess games.

 Not only was Tate brilliant in Chess, but was also a master of many languages.
 Besides English, Tate was fluent in Russian, Spanish, and German.
 He also had a fondness for traveling, and he spent most of his time in Europe.

 His son, Andrew Tate, who is a professional kickboxer, told Chess.com that his father taught him absolutely everything he knew about kickboxing, and that his fighting style mimics how he plays on the board: an all-out attack, which involves focusing on offense rather than defense.
 This style has earned him a three-time ISKA world champion, and Enfusion championship.

 He also had two other children, Tristan Tate (an ex-champion of kickboxing and K1; now a lifestyle and traveler influencer), and Janine Tate.

 In the interview with Chess.com, Andrew mentioned that his father had a peripatetic lifestyle.
 Although the champion did not have a wife, he was not obsessed with material possession, such as a house, car or garden.
 He felt at home, and was happy anywhere he was.

 People that claimed to know him have stated that he didn’t like playing certain ways and that may have prevented him from achieving a higher FIDE rating.